 You are taught by staff with a strong background in the teaching of language and in translation, while tuition on the TESOL modules is delivered by staff with a great deal of expertise and experience as TESOL teachers.

 The amount of feedback given is impressive and aims towards improving the work to be done.
 Our tutors are definitely involved in supporting us to gain confidence and the competences required.

 This course was not only interesting; it was also a great learning experience and taught me how versatile translation studies can be within a variety of working environments.

-William Kerr, recent MSc Translation with TESOL graduate
+William Kerr, Translation Studies with TESOL, 2011/12

 Our MSc in Translation Studies with TESOL opens up a range of opportunities across diverse sectors where linguistic fluency and language teaching are key.
 It offers a fantastic gateway into a career in Translation, whether you want to work freelance or in-house, specialising in business or tourism or literary translation, and there’s much more that you could end up doing with a qualification in Translation.

 In a world of globalisation, criss-crossing travel and trade routes, and multi-lingual, multi-platform media, your high-level Translation skills, your close attention to detail and your ability to work to client deadlines will set you apart from the crowd.
 Whether you’re interested in developing a career in Europe, or working for one of the many international companies with offices in Scotland and the UK, this is the course for you.

 At the same time, the course prepares you for a dynamic career teaching English to speakers of other languages, in the UK or beyond.
 You will be fully-equipped with an in-depth understanding of the challenges of the language classroom, and will be able to build on your own combined experience as a student of languages and of language teaching to provide a supportive and productive language learning environment for your own students.